 Although Exchange Management Shell and associated commands are sufficient for performing import/export operations and many other Exchange tasks, often, they fall short or fail to complete the task at hand.
 Moreover,

 - There are compatibility issues (32-bit / 64-bit)

-This professional utility assists you in extracting all vital Exchange mailbox data such as emails, contacts, attachments, etc. from online as well as offline Exchange Server database (EDB) files and efficiently converts them into equivalent Outlook PST files.
-The software is equipped with an interactive user interface and includes a bunch of other impressive features that make it the ideal choice for dealing with mailbox export fail and other EDB related errors.
+This professional utility assists you in extracting all vital Exchange mailbox data such as emails, contacts, attachments, etc. from online as well as offline Exchange Server database (EDB) files.
+It efficiently converts them into equivalent Outlook PST files with 100% precision and data integrity.